aavegotchi/aavegotchi-wiki/posts/en/atokens.md

 Initially, the Aavegotchi game was designed to be on Ethereum Mainnet.
 During that time, Spirit Force refers to aTokens.
 They are interest-bearing tokens from the [Aave Protocol](https://aave.com).
 They are minted upon deposit and burned when redeemed.
 The aTokens are pegged 1:1 to the value of the underlying asset that is deposited in the Aave protocol. aTokens can be freely stored, transferred, and traded.
 See the [Aave FAQ](https://docs.aave.com/faq/) for more information on the Aave Protocol.

 Due to high gas fees on Ethereum Mainnet, the launch of the Aavegotchi game was shifted to [Polygon](/glossary#polygon), a layer 2 solution.
 The benefits of shifting to Polygon include near-zero transaction fees and near-instant transactions.
 As a result of this move, we need aTokens on Polygon as well.
-Our in-house coding genius and diamondboi, [Nick Mudge](/team#nick-mudge) managed to bridge them over to Polygon. aTokens on the Polygon are known as maTokens.
+Our in-house coding genius and diamondboi, [Nick Mudge](/team#nick-mudge) managed to bridge them over to Polygon. aTokens on Polygon are known as **maTokens**.

 This page will provide you with some helpful information on what are the available aTokens and how do you get them.